XoopsModules26x/protector/README.md

 # publisher
-XOOPS Publisher for XOOPS 2.6.0+
+XOOPS Protector for XOOPS 2.6.0+